TheNorthernLight/InfoSec_h5/README.md

 ## e) Voluntary bonus, easy: try rot13, the military grade top-secret encryption of the top-2 empire of year zero.
 Could double rot13 provide extra security?

+The rot13 encryption is a simple Caesar cipher that replaces each letter with the letter 13 positions down the alphabet.
+On Linux we can try it, using "tr" command.

+At first, lets open the terminal.
+Then we can type the following command to encrypt text:

+      $ echo "Hello" | tr 'a-zA-Z' 'n-za-mN-ZA-M'

+To decrypt the text, we can simply repeat the process:

+      $ echo "Uryyb Greb" | tr 'n-za-mN-ZA-M' 'a-zA-Z'

+The rot13  is not a secure encryption method and should not be used to protect sensitive information.
+Doubling the rot13 encryption would provide no additional security.

 ## References: